Skinnytaste > Latin Recipes > Brazilian Black Beans

 • In a pressure cooker combine soaked beans, ham hock and bay leaves and add enough water to cover beans at least 3 inches, about 6 cups.

 • Bring to a boil, then cover and lock the lid.
-Cook 45 minutes in a pressure cooker on medium-low heat.
+Cook 45 minutes high pressure.

-• After 45 minutes shut heat off and wait for the pressure to come out of the pot before removing the lid.
+• After 45 minutes shut heat off and wait for the pressure to come out of the pot (natural release) before removing the lid.

 • Meanwhile, in a large saute pan add oil; saute onion, garlic, and parsley on a medium heat.
 Add salt and pepper to taste and cook until onions are translucent, about 10-15 minutes.